 The Risk Committee of abrdn Life is responsible for reviewing risk management information relating to the Company.
-The Committee keeps under review in particular:
+In particular, the Committee keeps the following areas under review:

-- The alignment of the abrdn Group's strategy to the risk appetite and policy of the Company's Board. - Quality of the abrdn Group's enterprise risk management framework and operating structure as a key control over the Company's risks. - The extent to which risk assessment is in line with industry best practice and regulatory requirements.
+- The alignment of the abrdn Group's strategy to the risk appetite and policy of the Company's Board. - Quality of the abrdn Group's Enterprise Risk Management framework and operating structure as a key control over the Company's risks. - The extent to which risk assessment is in line with industry best practice and regulatory requirements.